badabing2005/PixelFlasher/README.md

 ## What's Next
-- I want to speed up the zipping/unzipping process, as it currently takes about 3 minutes on my system to prepare an oriole patched package.
-I have few ideas on how it can be improved, if you know how or have done similar work, please do reach out to me or submit a pull request.
 - Although this project can be build for other platforms, it is currently not possible as it makes some basic windows assumptions.
 This could easily be addressed, however I do not have a Mac to build and or test.
 - I'll eventually add Github Pipeline Actions to have the assets build automatically.